 Tips for Making Sweet Potato Buddha Bowls

-I prefer eating my sweet potatoes without the skin, but you can roast it with the skin on if desired.
+I prefer eating my sweet potatoes without the skin in this recipe, but you can roast it with the skin on if desired.
 Just be sure to give the potato a good scrub to remove any dirt.

 If you like your broccoli more on the crisp-tender side, add it in the final 15 minutes of cooking rather than in the beginning with everything else.